Usage Tips:

 Sample Output:

-# List cert templates
+TO-DO# List cert templates

 certutil -catemplates